 Courses that equip.

 CHESS provides middle-school courses to help prepare students for high school level work, foundational high school courses in hard to teach subjects like foreign language and science, and college-level content courses at the high-school pace.
 Our courses teach students to think, reason, and communicate.
-(Read more in Class Descriptions at Chessclasses.org!)
+Read more on our website at http://chessclasses.org/classes/.

 A personal environment.

 Classes at CHESS are small groups having between five and twelve students (the average size is nine).
 Students are encouraged to discuss the topics with their teachers and fellow students, contributing their thoughts, not just turning in homework.
 Students learn time management skills, accountability, and grow personally as they adapt to different teachers’ styles and interact with their peers.
 Plus, they have fun learning together and working in groups in a challenging learning environment.

 The teachers at CHESS are what make us truly exceptional.
 Our teachers are Christians who truly care about their students.
 They include public and private school teachers, tutors and private educators, and veteran homeschooling parents—all with years of educating experience.
 Many of our teachers hold degrees and/or have careers or professional accomplishments in the fields in which they teach- all share a passion for the subjects they have chosen to teach and for working within the homeschooling community.
 Read more on our teachers’ bio page: http://chessclasses.org/current-teachers/.

 Flexible education plans.

 At CHESS, students register for individual classes, not an entire program, which means families can tailor their education plan to their homeschool.
 Most families simply choose to supplement their homeschool with between one and four courses at CHESS, meaning the program is more adaptable to each family’s unique needs.

 Advanced level and honors course options